UK's FTSE ends losses as Russia backs away from Ukraine

 LONDON, Aug 11 (Reuters) - British shares snapped a three-day losing streak on Monday after Russia said it would pull troops back from near the Ukrainian border, which investors took to mean a confrontation between Moscow and Kiev was less likely.

-“But anything that ratchets down the tension is always going to be an opportunity (for) ... a little bit of bargain hunting.”
+“But anything that ratchets down the tension is always going to be an opportunity to take profit on the shorts and maybe (do) a little bit of bargain hunting.”

-The FTSE 100 was up 66.72 points, or 1 percent, at 6,634.08 points by 1453 GMT, bouncing from oversold territory after a 3.3 percent fall over the previous two weeks.
-Trading volume, however, stood at only half of the 90-day daily average.
+The FTSE 100 was up 47.35 points, or 0.7 percent, at 6,614.71 points by 1027 GMT, bouncing from oversold territory after a 3.3 percent fall over the previous two weeks.
+Trading volume, however, stood at only around a quarter of the 90-day daily average.